This post was updated on October 3, 2014

 Help – Finally, the last button is the Help button.
 This is a button you can use to link to more information if you have any questions about using the editor after reading this tutorial, which hopefully you will not!

 TIP: You can always hover over any of the buttons in the tool bar to see a brief explanation of what the button is for.

-From Computer – allows you to upload an image stored locally on your computer.
+Upload Files – allows you to upload an image stored locally on your computer.